neurospin-stim/online_experiment_template/README.md

 A (draft of a) tutorial is available [here](http://www.neurospin-wiki.org/pmwiki/Main/RunningAnOnlineExperiment).

-This may evolve to keep up to date to jsPsych, but this the core is here.
+This may evolve to keep up to date with jsPsych, but the core is here.